HTTPArchive/almanac.httparchive.org/src/content/en/2021/pwa.md

 }}

 According to Mobstead's analysis, the most common categories are "Business & Industrial", "Arts & Entertainment", and "Home & Garden".

+This seems to correlate with [last year's analysis of the "category" web manifest property](../2020/pwa#top-manifest-categories), where the top three values were "shopping", "business" and "entertainment".

 ## Lighthouse insights